Skip to content

 Restart the dev server if necessary.

-To render the home story correctly in the Visual Editor, go to the Config section and write / into the Real path field.
+To render the home story correctly in the Visual Editor, select the Config section and type / in the Real path field.

 You may have to open the URL in a separate browser tab and accept the certificate first.